adapa-suryarao/py-projects/README.md

-# surya-py-projects
-This repository contains Python projects demonstrating my skills in backend development, GUI (Tkinter), and OOP.
-Projects include a news app with text-to-speech, a weather app fetching real-time data, and a Stone Paper Scissors game.
-Explore the code and feel free to contribute!
+This repository contains a collection of Python projects and scripts I've developed, showcasing my skills in backend development, GUI programming, and object-oriented principles.
+The projects in this repository demonstrate practical applications of Python in areas such as:

+News Application: A GUI-based app that fetches and reads live news using Python and Tkinter.
+Weather Application: A Python application that displays real-time weather data with a simple user interface.
+Stone Paper Scissors Game: An interactive game where users can play against a computer bot, built using Python logic.
+Each project illustrates different concepts in Python, such as API integration, GUI development, and OOPs.
+Feel free to explore the code, contribute, or offer feedback!